pierrediedhiou/cybersecurity-journey/glossary.md

 be recoverable without the key
 - **Cryptography** — The practice and study of techniques for secure communication and data protection in the presence of adversaries
+- **Cryptanalysis** — The study of methods to break or bypass cryptographic security systems without knowing the key
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU